punklibrarian/ArduFrauenfelderCNC/README.md

 production ready.
 It is an ongoing endeavour to create the board and mill satisfactorily.
 If you can help in this regard please contact me, as well as if you find something that needs correction**

+**The only files that can be manufactured are those of the ArduFrauenfelderCNC 1.0 - Arduino Pro Micro Edition.
+It is a fully functional design.**

 INSIDE THIS REPOSITORY
 ----------------------
 The 'docs' folder within this repository includes a handy copy of the schematic in PNG format and images